 The Centre for Doctoral Training (CDT) is a partnership between Queen’s University Belfast (QUB) and the University of Glasgow (UoG).
-We provide opportunities for applicants to research novel scientific and engineering developments in highly manufacturable photonic and integration technologies related to the storage of digital information technologies.
+We provide opportunities for applicants to research novel scientific and engineering developments in highly manufacturable photonic and integration technologies with far-reaching applications related to the storage of digital information, telecommunications, healthcare and beyond.

 CDT students undertake courses and skills training in entrepreneurship, leadership, management and innovation, which are completed on an interdisciplinary basis with other PhD students from QUB and Trinity College Dublin, leading to a Postgraduate Certificate in Innovation and Entrepreneurship.

 During their PhD, students also manage their own research and training budget that covers bench costs and supports travel between the universities and to conferences/meetings.